Are you finding hard to move your blog from a hobby to something a bit more professional but are finding it hard to get organised and stay motivated?

 The Passion Planner

-I got this one a while ago.
+I got my Passion Planner a while ago.
 I have been wanting this for a bit and decided to give myself an early Christmas Present.

 Mine is undated, but the one I am linking to isn't, btw.